 Oftentimes when potential clients call Lindus Construction for a roofing estimate, they’ll indicate that they are unsure of whether their roof needs to be repaired or replaced.
 We assure them that having a professional provide them with an estimate is the best way to determine the lifespan left on their roof.
 Are you questioning whether it’s time to have your roof accessed?
 Here are some ways to identify whether a repair or complete replacement is needed.

-are improper installation, inadequate attic ventilation or a defective product.
+Curling Shingles: Curling happens on the corners of shingles where they bend upward or underneath themselves.
+Some of the reasons shingles curl are improper installation, inadequate attic ventilation or a defective product.
 Whatever the reason, an entire roof comprised of curled shingles cannot act as an effective barrier against nature’s elements and the roof should most likely be repaired.

-Buckling Roof-Explanations for why this may happen vary from underlayment not being laid correctly, new shingles being applied over old ones and roof decking not be installed properly.
+Buckling Roof: Explanations for why this may happen vary from underlayment not being laid correctly, new shingles being applied over old ones and roof decking not be installed properly.
 Depending on the extent of the buckling, it’s possible for this to be repaired.
 However, consult with a professional to determine the underlying cause of the problem.
 Without a proper diagnosis, this issue will continue to present itself.

-Algae Growth-Algae spores are transported through the air.
+Algae Growth: Algae spores are transported through the air.
 When they land on something, such as your roof, they will latch on and start to grow.
 In order for your roof to maximize its true life expectancy, it’s important to address the algae before it becomes widespread.
 To eradicate your roof of algae growth, you can either have it cleaned (a professional is recommended since algae is slippery and power washing can cause granule loss).
 Zinc strips can also be placed on your roof as a way to remove algae.

-Blistering Shingles and/or Peeling of Interior or Exterior Paint-Inadequate attic ventilation, excessive temperatures or high humidity are all reasons this can happen.
+Blistering Shingles and/or Peeling of Interior or Exterior Paint: Inadequate attic ventilation, excessive temperatures or high humidity are all reasons this can happen.
 It’s a signal that a new roof is needed since the current roof will be unable to withstand Mother Nature for much longer.
 In this case, a repair just isn’t going to cut it.

-Flashing that is Damaged-Flashing is metal that aids to protect your roof from water intrusion where your roof meets a wall.
+Damaged Flashing: Flashing is metal that aids to protect your roof from water intrusion where your roof meets a wall.
 The intention of flashing is to defer the flow of water away from the home, rather than allowing your roofing and underlayment to absorb it which can cause water damage.
 Flashing that has been compromised needs to be replaced in order for water to flow away from, instead of into your home.
 If the rest of your roof is in good condition, only the flashing needs to be replaced, not the entire roof.